kaBeech/tensort/README.md

 agree on a result.

 Strong-brained readers may have already deduced that Permutationsort functions nearly identically to Bogosort.
-Here are the results of runnitng Bogosort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Bogosort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: